bruce-hill/btui/README.md

 bt:flush() -- Flush the terminal output.
 Most operations do this anyways. bt:getkey(timeout=-1) -- Returns a keypress (and optionally, mouse x and y coordinates).
-The optional timeout argument specifies how long, in tenths of a second, to wait for the next keypress. bt:height() -- Return the screen height bt:linebox(x,y,w,h) -- Draw an outlined box around the given rectangle bt:move(x, y) -- Move the cursor to the given position.
-(0,0) is the top left corner. bt:scroll(firstline, lastline, amount) -- Scroll the given screen region by the given amount. bt:setattributes(attrs...) -- Set the given attributes bt:shadow(x,y,w,h) -- Draw a shaded shadow to the bottom right of the given rectangle bt:suspend() -- Suspend the current process and drop back into normal terminal mode bt:unsetattributes(attrs...) -- Unset the given attributes bt:width() -- Return the scren width
+The optional timeout argument specifies how long, in tenths of a second, to wait for the next keypress. bt:height() -- Return the screen height bt:hidecursor() -- Hide the cursor bt:linebox(x,y,w,h) -- Draw an outlined box around the given rectangle bt:move(x, y) -- Move the cursor to the given position.
+(0,0) is the top left corner. bt:scroll(firstline, lastline, amount) -- Scroll the given screen region by the given amount. bt:setattributes(attrs...) -- Set the given attributes bt:shadow(x,y,w,h) -- Draw a shaded shadow to the bottom right of the given rectangle bt:showcursor() -- Show the cursor bt:suspend() -- Suspend the current process and drop back into normal terminal mode bt:unsetattributes(attrs...) -- Unset the given attributes bt:width() -- Return the scren width